SARE Professional Development Program Annual Report for Nevada

 Involvement of Others in State PDP Planning and Implementation

 Nevada does not have an identified SARE-PDP advisory committee.
-Given the urban nature of Nevada (86%), the vast open spaces, 87% of land being Federally-owned and with increasing pockets of diverse agriculture, soliciting stakeholder input is an ongoing process rather than a specified “advisory group.”
-Cooperative Extension and state/federal agency personnel are all small in number.
-As a result, there is already a close working relationship between all professionals at both the county and state levels, and joint or cooperative programming is the rule in Nevada not the exception.
-Additionally, these same agency professionals include producers and agriculture organizations (Cattleman’s Association, Farm Bureau) on their agency advisory or planning committees.
-There is ongoing discussion with these entities throughout the year on programming needs and the expertise required.
-The State SARE-PDP Coordinator also confers directly with Extension faculty and other agency professionals at the state level.
+Given the urban nature of Nevada (86%), the vast open spaces, and that 87% of public lands with increasing pockets of small, diverse agricultural operations, soliciting stakeholder input is an ongoing process rather than the result of a selective advisory group.
+Cooperative Extension and state/federal agency personnel in Nevada are small in number.
+As a result, there exists a close working relationship among professionals at the county and state levels.
+In 2013, the SARE State Coordinator sought to increase joint or cooperative programming between UNCE and Nevada Department of Agriculture with a focus on pre- and post-harvest food safety.
+This was accomplished through the series of trainings Seth Urbanowitz developed and taught to professionals and producers across the state in 2013, based on the professional development he received using Western SARE PDP scholarship funds.
+Additionally, agency professionals include producers and agriculture organizations on their agency advisory or planning committees.
+Ongoing discussion with agricultural agencies, in addition to members of Cattleman’s Association, Nevada Grown, Nevada Small Farm Institute and Nevada Farm Bureau, occur throughout the year to identify emerging programming needs.
+The SARE State Coordinator also confers directly with Extension faculty and related outreach agency professionals at the state level.